alibaba/arthas/site/src/site/sphinx/en/tt.md

 1. **Loss** of the `ThreadLocal`

     Arthas save params into an array, then invoke the method with the params again.
-The method execute in another thead, so the `ThreadLocal` **lost**.
+The method execute in another thread, so the `ThreadLocal` **lost**.

 1. params may be modified